lazd/DOMly/README.md

 Invoked methods can be passed any arbitrary arguments.
 For instance:

 ```
-myMethod(data.dataProp,parent.parentProp,this.thisProp,globalVariable,globalObject.prop)
+myMethod(globalFunc(data.dataProp),parent.parentProp,this.thisProp,globalVariable,globalObject.prop)
 ```

 The above statement would invoke `myMethod` with the following:

-* The value of the current data context's `myDateProp` property
+* The return value of the global function `globalFunc` when passed the current data context's `myDateProp` property
 * The value of the parent data context's `myParentProp` property
 * The value of `this`'s `myScopeProp` property
 * The value of the global variable `myGlobalVariable`